AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

 Examples of using generics
 --------------------------

-In this section, we will look into examples and strategies for abstracting algorithms using generics.
+In this section, we look at examples and strategies for abstracting algorithms using generics.

 Application: ADTs
 ~~~~~~~~~~~~~~~~~

 An important application of generics is to model abstract data types
 (ADTs).
-In fact, Ada includes a library with all sorts of ADTs using
+In fact, Ada includes a library with numerous ADTs using
-generics: :ada:`Ada.Containers` (described in the
+generics: :ada:`Ada.Containers` (described in the :ref:`containers
-:ref:`containers section <Containers>`).
+section <Containers>`).

 A typical example of an ADT is a stack: